Abu Ghraib torture and prisoner abuse: Senior personnel

 The Final Report of the Independent Panel to Review Department of Defense detention operations specifically absolved U.S. military and political leadership from culpability: "The Panel finds no evidence that organizations above the 800th MP brigade or the 205th MI Brigade-level were directly involved in the incidents at Abu Ghraib."

 Legal issues

 International law

+Since much of the abuse took place while Iraq was occupied by the United States under the Coalition Provisional Authority (CPA), Common Article Two of the Geneva Conventions (which governs rules applicable to international armed conflict) applied to the situation.
+Common Article Two states:

+In addition to the provisions which shall be implemented in peacetime, the present Convention shall apply to all cases of declared war or of any other armed conflict which may arise between two or more of the High Contracting Parties, even if the state of war is not recognized by one of them.

+The Convention shall also apply to all cases of partial or total occupation of the territory of a High Contracting Party, even if the said occupation meets with no armed resistance.

-The United States has ratified the United Nations Convention against Torture and the Third and Fourth Geneva Conventions.
+The United States has ratified the 1907 Hague Convention IV - Laws and Customs of War on Land and the Third and Fourth Geneva Conventions, as well as the United Nations Convention against Torture.
 The Bush Administration took the position that: "Both the United States and Iraq are parties to the Geneva Conventions.
 The United States recognizes that these treaties are binding in the war for the 'liberation of Iraq'".

 The Convention Against Torture defines torture in the following terms: